aziz-0786/Iris-chatbot/README.md

 - **AI Prompt**: You can provide a prompt to the AI model using the "Using artificial intelligence" command.
 It generates a response based on the prompt and saves the response in a text file.

-- **Web Browsing**: Jarvis can open various websites such as YouTube, Wikipedia, and Google.
+- **Web Browsing**: IRIS can open various websites such as YouTube, Wikipedia, and Google.
 Simply say "Open YouTube" or "Open Wikipedia" to launch the respective website.

 - **Music Playback**: You can open a music file by saying "play song".
 Make sure to update the `musicPath` variable in the code with the path to your music file.